Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 }
 ```

-And let\'s make a class that represents the VM.
+And let's make a class that represents the VM.

 ```cpp
 class VM {